 What is The Price of Establishing a Company in Turkey?

 The cost of establishing a company in Turkey is low.
-Still, the company owner must include the costs of company registration, notary fees, and the commission of the Turkish law firm managing the process (if one is appointed).
+As the company owner, you must include the costs of company registration, notary fees, and the commission of the Turkish law firm managing the process (if you appoint one) in your budget.

 Should You Use a Company Formation Agent?